Accreditation and recognition

 The monitoring visit resulted in the following outcome:

-The QAA monitoring team has concluded that Glion Institute of Higher Education are making acceptable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.
+The QAA monitoring team has concluded that Glion Institute of Higher Education is making commendable progress in implementing the action plan from the Recognition Scheme for Educational Oversight.

 THE-ICE International Accreditation